sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 ### 2. Configuration

-Append either of these snippets to `config/readonlyrest.yml`
+Append either of these snippets to `readonlyrest.yml`.
+This file should reside right on the same path with `elasticsearch.yml`.

 ### USE CASE: Secure public searchbox from [ransomware](http://code972.com/blog/2017/01/107-dont-be-ransacked-securing-your-elasticsearch-cluster-properly)
 ```yml